turingschool/try-turing/popup-rocket-animation/an-1/index.md

 ## Animation Properties

-To write an animation, we have to give a set of very clear direction to the browser about _how_ to move the element in question.
+To write an animation, we have to give a set of very clear directions to the browser about _how_ to move the element in question.

 - `animation-name`: what do we want to call this?
 Typically we use a verb and noun: (ex: `movePaw`, `rollBall`)
 - `animation-duration`: how long should the entire animation take to complete?
 We can provide seconds or milliseconds (ex: `2s`, `300ms`).